NIOSH-Approved Spirometry Course

 Location: University of Illinois Chicago School of Public Health, 1603 W Taylor St, Chicago, IL 60612

-Course Cost: $700 (Early Bird: $650 before September 25th)
+Course Cost: $700 (Early Bird: $650 before March 25)

 OSHA regulations require individuals who administer spirometry tests as part of mandated health surveillance for employees exposed to cotton dust and respirable crystalline silica to complete NIOSH-approved spirometry training courses.
 MSHA regulations also require this training for those administering spirometry tests to coal miners as part of their mandated health surveillance.
 NIOSH-approved spirometry trainings have also been widely accepted for training healthcare professionals in other occupational settings.